Louiskovski/SuperBlenderGalaxy/README.md

 Now start Blender and install the addon
 - In the 3D View on the right click on the *Mario Galaxy* tab and enter the required paths at the *path* column

+## Dolphin Note

+You can edit and even export the level while the game is running in the Dolphin emulator.
+To get the level changes ingame, exit and re-enter the level.

 # Importing Levels